mrThomasTeller/mrThomasTeller/README.md

 ### 👋 Hi there!
-I'm Artem, Front-End Developer
+I'm Artem, TypeScript Full-stack Developer

- - 🔎 I'm searching for a Front-End or Full-Stack job.
-Check my CV: https://github.com/mrThomasTeller/cv
+ - 🖥️ 13 years in Full-stack dev (TypeScript, NextJS, React, Redux Toolkit, WebPack, Docker)
- - 🖥️ 12 years in Front-end dev (TypeScript, React, Redux Toolkit, WebPack, Docker)
+ - 📚 3 years as a Full-stack teacher and mentor
  - ❤️ love functional programming, beautiful program design and clean code
  - 🎨 like science and modern art